Meet Charlestream Studio

 -Kevin Charlestream

 Kevin Charlestream began studying violin at age three and cello at age four.
 At five, he made his first public solo appearance in the MMTA Junior Strings Competition, accompanied by Juilliard doctoral graduate Virginia-Gene Rittenhouse.
-During the performance, when the piano introduction mistakenly began five notes too high, Charlestream instinctively adjusted and transposed the piece on the cello —an extraordinary feat that drew immediate applause and ultimately earned him first prize.
+Performing from memory, she mistakenly gave the piano introduction in a higher key.
+Charlestream instantly transposed the piece five notes higher on the spot —an extraordinary feat that drew immediate applause and ultimately earned him first prize.

 Trained in the lineage of legendary cellist Leonard Rose, Charlestream studied with George Seaman at the Longy School of Music and with Dieuwke Davydov at Middlebury College.
 He has performed extensively throughout Asia, the Middle East, Europe, Africa, and the United States.
 Currently contracted with MidAmerica Productions, he has appeared in more than 400 concerts at Carnegie Hall with the New England Symphonic Ensemble, frequently serving as principal cellist and soloist.